VincePuc99/VincePuc99/README.md

 Software Developer | Open Source Enthusiast

 Hello!
 I'm Vince, a dedicated software developer with a love for creating innovative solutions and contributing to the open-source community.
-My projects span a variety of technologies, showcasing my skills in backend development, data analysis, and automation.
+My projects span a variety of technologies, showcasing my skills in full-stack development, data analysis, and automation.

 ## Featured by [<img height="20" style="vertical-align: text-bottom; display: inline-block;" src="https://github.com/user-attachments/assets/550c516a-99af-4a05-a9e0-71dd4d5c6637"/>](https://selfh.st/)

-**[ArloCloud-RPi](https://github.com/VincePuc99/ArloCloud-RPi)** has been **featured in [Selfh.st Weekly](https://selfh.st/weekly/2025-05-09/)** — a curated newsletter highlighting standout self-hosted projects! <br>
+**[ArloCloud-RPi](https://github.com/VincePuc99/ArloCloud-RPi)** has been **featured in [Selfh.st Weekly](https://selfh.st/weekly/2025-05-09/)** - a curated newsletter highlighting standout self-hosted projects! <br>
-Being recognized by **Selfh.st** is a huge milestone for me — it’s a go-to source for discovering top open-source and self-hosted tools.
+Being recognized by **Selfh.st** is a huge milestone for me, it’s a go-to source for discovering top open-source and self-hosted tools.

 <p>Check out the project if you haven’t already!</p>
 <a href="https://github.com/VincePuc99/ArloCloud-RPi">